-So, we should consume foods containing iron, along with foods rich in vitamin C. Vitamin C plays an essential role in the intestinal absorption of iron.
-High vitamin C intake is vital for people with hair loss due to iron deficiency.
+So, we should consume foods high in vitamin C because vitamin C plays an essential role in the intestinal absorption of iron.
+High vitamin C intake is beneficial for people with hair loss due to iron deficiency.

 Vitamin C is vital for the synthesis of collagen

 Moreover, vitamin C is necessary for the synthesis of collagen.
-Collagen is the most abundant protein in the body.
-It plays a key role in healthy and thick hair.
+Collagen is the most abundant protein in the body and plays a key role in healthy and thick hair.
 Actually, collagen prevents hair follicle damage and protects the skin near the hair roots.
 It promotes the growth of thick and strong hair.

 But, the natural collagen synthesis declines with age.
-Therefore, it can’t protect hair follicles and maintain good hair cycle, as effectively.
+Therefore, it can’t protect hair follicles and maintain good hair cycle, as effectively, as we age.
 This can lead to thin hair and even hair loss.
-So, we should follow a healthy balanced diet to help the body produce as much collagen as possible.
+So, we should follow a healthy, well-balanced diet to help the body produce as much collagen as possible.

 Furthermore, vitamin C is a powerful antioxidant.
-Most noteworthy, vitamin C regenerates other antioxidants within the body, such as vitamin E. Vitamin E is particularly beneficial for the skin, as it has potent anti-aging effects.
+Most noteworthy, vitamin C regenerates other antioxidants within the body, such as vitamin E. Vitamin E is also beneficial for the skin and hair.
+It has potent antioxidant properties.

 Environmental pollution, stress, UV irradiation, poor diet, and smoking are bad for your hair.
-They produce free radicals in the body.
-The body needs antioxidants to neutralize free radicals.
-Otherwise, too many free radicals can lead to oxidative stress.
-A dangerous state which may cause diseases and hair loss.
+They produce free radicals, which may cause diseases, obesity, and hair loss.

-Even smoking can cause thin and brittle hair, or even premature hair loss.
+Even smoking can cause thin and brittle hair, or premature hair loss.
 It increases oxidative stress and DNA damage.
 Smokers need much higher doses of vitamin C per day.
-They need extra 35 mg of vitamin C. This is a 50% higher dose than the recommended daily intake!
+They need an extra vitamin C dosage of 35 mg.
+This is a 50% higher dose than the recommended daily intake!

 Vitamin C may prevent gray hair

-Certainly, genetics are the main reason for hair graying.
-But, oxidative stress due to pollution, sunlight, stress, poor diet etc can contribute to hair graying.
+Genetics are the main reason for hair graying.
+But, oxidative stress due to pollution, sunlight, stress, poor diet, etc. can contribute to gray hair.
 Vitamin C, as a powerful antioxidant, could neutralize free radicals, preventing premature hair graying, and protecting the natural color of your hair.
-It may prevent premature hair loss, as well.
+It may prevent premature hair loss as well.

-Actually, higher doses of vitamin C from supplements won’t prevent hair loss or hair graying.
-A well-balanced healthy diet rich in vegetables and fruits can provide more than enough vitamin C for healthy hair.
+Actually, extremely high doses of vitamin C from supplements won’t prevent hair loss or hair graying.
+Too much vitamin C from supplements doesn’t have more benefits for the hair.